-The hits just keep coming, in the form of more unwelcomed 6-legged visitors whose real home is across the waters.
+The hits just keep coming, in the form of more uninvited six-legged visitors whose real home is across the oceans.

-A mass of offensive bugs has washed over our Willow Springs neighborhood Pewaukee and Wisconsin in the past two decades: the emerald ash borer and gypsy moth to name a few.
+A tide of persistent bugs has washed over our Willow Springs neighborhood Pewaukee and Wisconsin in the past 2 decades: the Japanese beetle and Asian beetle to name a few.
 All are resident to foreign countries.
 All have caused environmental and economic mayhem in the U.S., where no natural predators exist to control them.

 The most recent invader winging its way here will literally make a stink.